niplav/site/spans.md

 further, might the specific developmental progression for a particular component of selective attention be determined by the adaptive fit of that component with the individual's ‘environmental press’?
-Although such a conjecture rekindles the tened of *ontogeny recapitulates phylogeny* long since abandoned in physiological development (e.g., Dixon and Lerner, 1985), we suggest that it may nonetheless provide an overarching framework within which to cast life-span research and theory on the development
+Although such a conjecture rekindles the tenet of *ontogeny recapitulates phylogeny* long since abandoned in physiological development (e.g., Dixon and Lerner, 1985), we suggest that it may nonetheless provide an overarching framework within which to cast life-span research and theory on the development